Create a stellar UX UI design portfolio in 5 steps

 - Gather peer feedback: Feedback is critical to the role of a UX/UI designer, and your portfolio is no exception.
 Ask your peers what they think and what they would improve or change.
 Ask them to focus on the structure and process of each case.

-How many works should my UX UI design portfolio have?
+How many work samples should my UX UI design portfolio have?

 There's no specific rule on how many cases your portfolio should have.
 But it's certainly a Goldilocks balance— not too few, but not too many either.